7 Product Photography Tips That’ll Make You More Money During COVID 19

 Different angles work for different products and various lighting conditions.
 Test and try different angles that present the product in the best light.

 Tripod is your friend if you want blur-free pictures.
 Especially while shooting at slow shutter speeds, you’d be thankful for it.
 Tripod also ensures consistency of your photos and allows you to adjust the product in place in between the shots.

 If a tripod isn’t accessible, get creative to stabilize the camera using a stack of books or any elevated surface as an alternative.

 Shoot for the Edit

 A perfect click is any day better than hours spent on editing.
-So, wipe the product, lens and shoot surface clean before you start clicking.
+So, wipe the product, lens, and shoot surface clean before you start clicking.
 Take multiple shots and get it best on camera before proceeding to edit.
 Often you’d be surprised to discover a picture that looks great on a computer and not so much on the camera screen.
 So, don’t rush to delete pictures on the camera.

-Sun can be finicky, so set up your spot and equipment in advance to make the most of ideal light timings of the day.
+Sun can be finicky, so set up your spot and equipment in advance to make the most of the ideal light timings of the day.
 Make use of latex gloves to avoid leaving fingerprints on products and shoot surfaces.

 Good photographs need editing to turn them into fine clicks.
-Brightness, subtle shadows, color enhancement and background modification can be edited using Photoshop.
+Brightness, subtle shadows, color enhancement, and background modification can be edited using Photoshop.
 Few e-commerce websites would want product image size specifications which can be accomplished through cropping.